 - Lower taxes and insurance.
 Novice home buyers tend to focus on the list price of the home, but fail to account for the sorta-hidden costs, such as higher property taxes, higher hazard insurance costs, and higher mortgage insurance.

 - Lower maintenance and repair costs.
-Things break, and things wear-out.
+Things break, and things wear out (plumbing services, mechanicals, etc.).
 On bigger houses, you can easily double your repair and up-keep budget.
-Replacing the roof on a 4,000 square foot home can be double or triple the cost for a 1,500 square foot home.
-You also can expect the effect of “they can afford it”-ness.
-E.g., when the plumber or electrician steps into a glitzy place, they might charge you for “gold package” service.
+Replacing the roof on a 4,000-square-foot home can be double or triple the cost of a 1,500-square-foot home.
+You also can expect the effect of “they can afford it” -ness.
+E.g., when the plumber or electrician steps into a glitzy place, they might charge you for the “gold package” service.
 D’oh!

 - Lower pressure to keep up with the Joneses.
 More a psychological aspect, but if you’re surrounded by McMansions, you might feel obligated to keep a shiny Lexus parked in the garage, or put a fancy pool in the backyard.
-If you don’t believe in this phenomenon, consider how marketing relies so heavily on coveting thy neighbor’s schtuff.
+If you don’t believe in this phenomenon, consider how marketing relies so heavily on coveting thy neighbor’s stuff.

 - Lower cost to furnish.
-Fewer rooms means fewer trips to Ikea (and fewer calories from Swedish Meatballs.)
+Fewer rooms mean fewer trips to Ikea (and fewer calories from Swedish Meatballs.)

 - Lower cost to heat, cool, and power.
 Especially when you compare single-story homes with two stories and up.
 You can easily double the monthly utility bills when jumping from 1,500 to 4,000 square feet.
 OUCH.

 - Trade-offs are nice.
 You can free up a few bucks to enjoy travel or other meaningful experiences.
 You can donate a little more to a favorite charity.
-Sky is the limit, once you pay off your debts first, of course!
+The sky is the limit, once you pay off your debts first, of course!

 - Less house to clean and maintain = More time to play with toddler blocks and write blog posts (and THEN do dishes, take out the garbage, etc.)

-- Less house to pay for = Less pressure to work crazy hours and play politics to rise in the ranks in order to afford your mortgage
+- Less house to pay for = Less pressure to work crazy hours and play politics to rise in the ranks to afford your mortgage

 - Smaller yard to maintain.